mindspore-lab/mindone/examples/stable_diffusion_xl/docs/lora_finetune.md

 ## Pretrained models

-Download the official pre-train weights from huggingface, convert the weights from `.safetensors` format to Mindspore `.ckpt` format, and put them in `./checkpoints/` folder.
-Please refer to SDXL [weight_convertion](./preparation.md#convert-pretrained-checkpoint) for detailed steps.
+Please follow SDXL [weight conversion](./preparation.md#convert-pretrained-checkpoint) for detailed steps and put the pre-trained weight to `./checkpoints/`.

-The scripts automatically download the clip tokenizer, but if you have network issues with it, please manually download [openai/clip-vit-large-patch14](https://huggingface.co/openai/clip-vit-large-patch14) from huggingface and change `version: openai/clip-vit-large-patch14` in `configs/inference/sd_xl_base.yaml` to `version: your_path/to/clip-vit-large-patch14`.
+The scripts automatically download the clip tokenizer.
+If you have network issues with it, [FAQ Qestion 5](./faq_cn.md#5-连接不上huggingface-报错-cant-load-tokenizer-for-openaiclip-vit-large-patch14) helps.

+## Datasets preparation

+See [dataset preparation](./preparation.md#general-text-image-datasets) to prepare a general text-image dataset for LoRA finetune.

-## lora finetune
+## Finetuning

 ```shell
 # sdxl-base lora fine-tune with 1p on Ascend